PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Matchmaking.md

 ```

 Our game will now start a new level once the RT-session starts.

-In the next tutorial we will add a simple chat-service to this new level so that we can start sending and receiving packets between players.
+In the [next tutorial](/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md), we'll add a simple chat-service to this new level so that we can start sending and receiving packets between players.

 ![](img/RTMatchmaking/Matchmaking16.png)